ririhadis/umkm_risolMayomecca/README.md

 ## 🚀 Live Dashboard & Smart Stock System

-Aplikasi ini digunakan untuk memantau stok dan transaksi UMKM Risol Mayo Mecca secara *real-time*.
+This application is used to monitor the stock and transactions of UMKM Risol Mayo Mecca in real-time.

-Untuk melihat status stok, metric harian, dan analisis data terkini, silakan akses aplikasi langsung melalui link berikut:
+To view stock status, daily metrics, and the latest data analytics, please access the application directly via the following link:

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://umkmrisolmayomecca-smartstock.streamlit.app/)

-> 💡 **Catatan:** Angka metric dan stok pada dokumentasi/screenshot repositori ini bersifat contoh/statis.
-Seluruh data *live* dan ter-update dapat dilihat langsung pada link aplikasi di atas.
+> 💡 **Note:** The metric figures and stock levels in this repository's documentation are static/example data.
+All live and updated data can be viewed directly on the application link above.

 ### Metric Interpretation